seancorfield/honeysql/doc/clause-reference.md

 ```

 The `:table` clause is equivalent to `:select :* :from` and accepts just
-a simple table name -- `:create-table-as` above for an example.
+a simple table name -- see `:create-table-as` above for an example.

 ## select-distinct-on